Civilization Overview: Indus Valley Civilization

 The Indus Valley civilization covered most of what is today Pakistan and the Indian states of Gujarat, Rajasthan, Haryana, and Punjab.
 Settlements which were closely related to the core civilization - and may have been colonies of it - have been found in Afghanistan and central Asia.

 The huge Indus river system waters a rich agricultural landscape.
-The Indus plain is surrounded by high mountains, desert and ocean, and at that time dense forest to the east.
+The Indus plain is surrounded by high mountains, desert and ocean, and at that time there were dense forests and swamps to the east.

-The early phase of the civilization lasted from circa 3300 BC until 2800 BC.
+The emergence of the civilization lasted from circa 3300 BC until 2800 BC.
 This saw farming settlements grow into large and sophisticated urban centres.

 The quality of municipal town planning indicates that these communities were controlled by efficient governments.
 These clearly placed a high priority on accessibility to water.
 Modern scholars tend to see in this the influence of a religion which places a string emphasis on ritual washing - much like modern Hinduism.